We went to Williamsburg, VA to take a walk through American history.

 A 45-minute tour covers the archeologists’ work as well as the colony’s history.
 Rich and I were fascinated but I had to admit Tiny Traveler was hot and bored.

 We made it up to her with a visit to the tiny “Ed Shed,” where kids can identify and sort tiny artifacts and handle recreations of the site’s artifacts made on a 3D printer right there.
 We stayed nearly 30 minutes as she examined every item, tried every tool and asked tons of questions.

 Jamestown Settlement offers an excellent indoor exhibit, plus outdoor recreations of the walled-in colony, a Powhatan village and three period ships.

-This museum hasn’t had the total overhaul Yorktown has but it’s updated a lot to add more screens and interactive features (top) and uses the same narrative organization.
 This time a movie and the exhibits tell the story of how English, Native American and African cultures came together at Jamestown.
 One particular feature was a room full of artifacts with a big screen behind them.
 Each item would light up at the movie told about it.
 Others let you compare various aspects of the three cultures (above).

 It was the one place we could have used more time than the afternoon we allotted to it.